RandyParedis/autoplay/docs/Future.md

 # Future
 This file describes all planned features to be added in the future

-- Export:
-    - Copyright in export
-    - Custom Title
-    - 'autoplay' as composer
 - Algorithms
     - Melodic algorithms
         - Accompaniment